 Should I stop my regular form of contraception?

-If you’ve had unprotected sex and are worried about pregnancy you can get the morning after pill from your GP, family planning clinic, over the counter.
+If you’ve had unprotected sex and are worried about pregnancy you can get the morning after pill from your GP, sexual health clinic, or over the counter at a pharmacy.
 Standby supplies for just-in-case needs can be obtained from Dr Fox online clinic.